AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Prerequisite:
 * An AnyLog node running.
-* The node is configured with a REST connection (configuring a REST connection is detailed in the <a href="../../07-%20CLI/02-%20Background%20Processes.md" target="_blank">Rest Requests</a> section).
+* The node is configured with a REST connection (configuring a REST connection is detailed in the [Rest Requests](../../07-%20CLI/02-%20Background%20Processes.md) section).

 #### Updating the config file
 * In the Remote CLI, select the config section.